English

 How are we grouped?

-Groupings in Year 7 are initially based on the KS2 SATs scores and students are placed into one of 2 bands accordingly to ability; each band having 3-4 groups.
+Groupings in Year 7 are initially based on the KS2 SATs scores and students are placed into bands accordingly to ability.
 We do not finely set in English preferring to take a more banded approach, which is why there are no numerical identifications of groups; e.g. Set 1, on student timetables.
 Each of our classes are instead identified by author names, with Year 7’s theme being Harry Potter character names.
-However, all classes are taught to the highest target grade, providing stretch, challenge and support for all students in order to meet or exceed their target grades.
+However, all classes are taught to the highest abilities providing stretch, challenge and support for all students in order to meet or exceed the expectations for them.

 These groups are regularly reviewed and adjusted, and anyone clearly mis-placed is moved as soon as possible.
 These movements will be based on assessments and work completed during the course of Year 7.

-How we provide for SEN and Most able students?
+How we provide for SEND and the most able students?

 We aim to deliver lessons that both support and challenge our students.
-Those identified as SEN will receive support through differentiated tasks in lessons, and will often have the support of a TA.
+Those identified as SEND will receive support through adaptive teaching in lessons, and will often have the support of a TA.

-Our most able students also benefit from differentiated tasks both in classwork and homework.
+Our most able students also benefit from adaptive teaching both in classwork and homework.
 Extension activities are used during lessons allowing students who finish tasks quickly to access more challenging work, but in an independent manner.

 What homework are we expected to do?

-Each unit of work lasts approximately six weeks and, typically, students will be set one homework task per week which should be completed in their class exercise book and should take around 30 minutes to complete.
-Typical tasks will include: spelling tests, self-quizzing from knowledge organisers links to in-class study, ‘Pick and Mix’ activities, research, pre-reading for in class study, and creative expression of core knowledge; e.g. designing a theatre poster.
+Each unit of work lasts approximately eight weeks and, typically, students will be set one homework task per week and should take around 30 minutes to complete.
+Typical tasks will include: spelling tests, on-line quizzes, research, and creative expression of core knowledge; e.g. designing a theatre poster.

 Pupils are also expected to read every day outside of lessons; we suggest for 20 minutes.
 We expect parents to play an active role in monitoring their child’s reading.
 All students should have a book in school every day.